stat545ubc-2021/mda-maira1220/Minidata-3_files/Minidata-3.md

 between the species and the diameter?
 And also if there is a relationship with the fact that some trees have a root barrier.

 Perhaps some species of trees typically have a larger diameter.
-Since I only focused on STRATHCONA Neighborhood.
+I only focused on STRATHCONA Neighborhood.

 **Research question 2**

-Considering the results from `Research question 2,` I choose three `species_names` and I analyze the relationship between the `diameter`and the `date_planted`.
+Choosing three `species_names`, I want to analyze the relationship between the `diameter`and the `date_planted`.
 The question I would like to answer is: can I find any correlations between these two values?
 I hypothesize that if the trees are older, the diameter would be larger.

 <!----------------------------------------------------------------------------->